The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

 \section{Introduction}

-In 1981, Arnoux and Yoccoz \cite{ArnouxYoccoz81} constructed a pseudo-Anosov mapping class $\tilde{h}_g$ on the closed orientable surface $S_g$ for each $g\ge 3$.
-These Arnoux--Yoccoz mapping classes were the first examples to illustrate various interesting phenomena, which we will discuss shortly.
-The original construction of these mapping classes used interval exchange transformations, and to this day no alternative descriptions of these mapping classes were known.
+The mapping class group of a surface~$S$ is the group of isotopy classes of orientation-preserving homeomorphisms of~$S$.
+Motivated by studying geometric structures on 3-manifolds, Thurston~\cite{Thurston88} modernized the theory of mapping class groups in the 1970s by giving a classification of elements into three types: finite order, reducible and pseudo-Anosov.
+This article is concerned about the third type.
+A mapping class is \emph{pseudo-Anosov} if it has a representative homeomorphism~$\phi$ and singular measured foliations~$\calF^u$ and~$\calF^s$ on~$S$ such that~$\phi(\calF^u) = \lambda \calF^u$ and $\phi(\calF^s) = \lambda^{-1}\calF^s$ for some~$\lambda > 1$.
+The number~$\lambda$ is independent of choice of the representative homeomorphism and it is called the \emph{stretch factor} or \emph{dilatation} of the pseudo-Anosov mapping class.

+Thurston showed that stretch factors of pseudo-Anosov mapping classes of the closed orientable surface~$S_g$ are algebraic integers with degree bounded above by~$6g-6$.
+He claimed without proof in~\cite{Thurston88} that the degree~$6g-6$ was realizable, but this statement was only recently proven in~\cite{StrennerDegrees}.
+For some time, however, even the fact that pseudo-Anosov stretch factors of arbitrarily large degrees exist was not justified.
+This fact was first shown by Arnoux and Yoccoz~\cite{ArnouxYoccoz81} in 1981.
+They constructed a pseudo-Anosov mapping class~$\tilde{h}_g$ on $S_g$ for each~$g\ge 3$ with a stretch factor of algebraic degree~$g$.
+We will recall the construction in \Cref{sec:ay-or} and give more reasons for why the Arnoux--Yoccoz examples are of importance after stating the main results.

+Despite the mapping classes~$\tilde{h}_g$ being probably the single most widely studied explicit family of pseudo-Anosov mapping classes, to this day, no constructions were known other than the original approach by Arnoux and Yoccoz.

-The goal of the paper is to present a new description as product of two Dehn twists and finite order element.
-One motivation for such a construction is that in most computer programs mapping classes are specified as a products of such ``simple'' mapping classes.
-This new description might also help construct families of mapping classes in new ways that are analogous to the Arnoux--Yoccoz examples and hence might also serve as interesting examples.
-Finally, our construction shows that powers of the Arnoux--Yoccoz mapping classes arise from Penner's construction \cite{Penner88}, which allows one to describe the invariant train track and the stable and unstable foliations in new ways.
+The goal of the paper is to present a new description as a product of two Dehn twists and a finite order mapping class.
+We hope that this new description will shed new light on the examples and help construct new analogous families of mapping classes that might also serve as interesting examples.
+An alternative description of the Arnoux--Yoccoz mapping classes was also asked for by Margalit in Section 10 of~\cite{MargalitProblems}.